 If you only have wire in cut lengths (like I did) that’s fine too – you’ll just have to work out the length of your words you can do.
-The Paddle Wire is a great solution, because you could just about write a paragraph of words with that long un-cut length!
+The Wire you can buy in long lengths (like on a paddle) is a great solution, because you could just about write a paragraph of words with that long un-cut length!

 You will need: